 MicroSource Spectrum Library: The 2000 compounds from the Spectrum collection of MicroSource Discovery Systems, Inc. (Gaylordsville, CT) encompass a wide range of biological activities and structural diversity for screening programs.
 The collection contains drugs from three sources: (1) US drug collection of 1040 drugs that have reached clinical trial stages in the USA.
 Each compound has been assigned USAN or USP status and is included in the USP Dictionary the authorized list of established names for drugs in the USA(2) an International Drug Collection of 240 drugs that are marketed in Europe and/or Asia (3) the rest is a unique collection of pure natural products and their derivatives.Natural Products include simple and complex oxygen heterocycles, alkaloids, sequiterpenes, diterpenes, pentercyclic triterpenes, sterols, and many other diverse representatives.

-ChemBridge Library: A collection of 43,736 compounds from ChemBridge Corp.
-(San Diego, CA) was selected from the Express-Pick collection of 450,000 compounds.
+ChemBridge Library: A collection of 100,000 compounds from DIVERSet-CL and the DIVERSet-EXP libraries from the ChemBridge Corp.
+(San Diego, CA).
 Reactive, unstable and potentially toxic compounds, such as esters, amides, acid chlorides, Michael acceptors, and poly-aromatics were eliminated, and all compounds are solids with molecular weight between 150 and 480 and cLogP below 5.
 This is a library of compounds that was optimized for structural diversity and drug-like properties.

 ChemDiv Library: A library of 56,232 compounds were purchased from ChemDiv, Inc.(San Diego, CA).
 The ChemDiv compounds have distinct properties and structural scaffolds compared to the ChemBridge compounds.